NVIDIA-Omniverse/OpenUSD-plugin-samples/README.md

 "omni.usd.libs" = {}
 ```

 Now we need to make sure the schemas are registered as plug-ins with OpenUSD.
-To do this, we will perform explicit registration via the `__init__.py` file parallel to your `extension.py` file in your `kit` extension by adding the following content:
+To do this, we will perform explicit registration via the `__init__.py` file parallel to your `extension.py` file in your `kit` extension by adding the following content (note, the specific path for `pluginsRoot` below will depend on the relative directory structure between your python file performing the registration and the location of the `plugins` directory copied from the schema build artifacts):

 ```
 from pxr import Plug